dcunited001/dc.files/UBUNTU15_INSTALL.md

   --enable-nonfree \
   --enable-libx264 \
   --enable-libfdk-aac \

-#--enable-pic \
-  #--cc="gcc -m64 -fPIC" \
-  #--enable-libass \
-  #--enable-libfdk-aac \
-  #--enable-libfreetype \
+  --enable-libass \
-  #--enable-libmp3lame \
+  --enable-libfreetype \
-  #--enable-libopus \
+  --enable-libmp3lame \
-  #--enable-libtheora \
+  --enable-libopus \
-  #--enable-libvorbis \
+  --enable-libtheora \
-  #--enable-libvpx \
+  --enable-libvorbis \
-  #--enable-libx264 \
+  --enable-libvpx \
-  #--enable-nonfree

 make -j8
-#sudo make install
+#sudo make install #use checkinstall on debian
 sudo checkinstall --pkgname=FFmpeg --fstrans=no --backup=no \
   --pkgversion="$(date +%Y%m%d)-git" --deldoc=yes
 make distclean
 hash -r
 ```

-ran into problems building obs with this ffmpeg build, where make was
+Ran into problems building obs with this ffmpeg build, where make was
-complaining about "-fPIC" flags.  i needed to add --enable-pic or --with-pic
+complaining about "-fPIC" flags.
+I needed to add --enable-pic or --with-pic
 to each built dependency.  or --enable-shared.

-- libavutil-ffmpeg54
-- libpostproc-ffmpeg53
-- libswresample-ffmpeg1
-- libswscale-ffmpeg3

 ### obs